 All this talk of Period properties got you in the mood to search for your own Georgian Townhouse- we have a veritable smorgasbord of period properties to peruse at www.daviesdavies.co.uk, or get in touch.

-mark@daviesdavies.co.uk – Sales Manager (contact for sales, new homes and chartered surveying)
+mark@daviesdavies.co.uk – Sales Director (contact for sales, lettings and new homes)

 Davies & Davies Estate Agents, 85 Stroud Green Road, London, N4 3EG

-Article by Sophie Taylor at Barefaced Studios
+Article & images by Barefaced Studios

 Read More...